rocketlaunchr/electron.guide/content/go-desktop-application.md

 npm run make
 ```

-And with that, our app will be ready for distribution. :)
+And with that, our app is ready for distribution. :)

 ## **Conclusion [↑](#table-of-contents)**